 Many fundamental problems of fluid dynamics and more generally non-linear field theories are studied in experimental settings equipped with symmetries.
 That is the subject of dynamical systems theory (of which classical, quantum and stochastic mechanics and field theories are but specialized branches).
-We start gently, with perhaps the simplest physical example, the three disk game of pinball.
+We start gently, with the famed Lorenz butterfly.